Here Today (film): Release

-In April 2021, Stage 6 Films acquired distribution rights to the film, and set it for a May 7, 2021, release.
+In April 2021, Stage 6 Films acquired distribution rights to the film and set it for a May 7, 2021, release.

+The film was released during the COVID-19 pandemic in the United States, just 18 days after the final U.S. states had opened the national vaccination program to all residents aged 16 and over.
+For example, Regal Cinemas, the second largest theatre chain in the United States, was still phasing in the reopening of its theatres – a process that would take some weeks to complete.

 Reception

 Box office

-Here Today was released alongside Wrath of Man and grossed $900,000 from 1,200 theaters in its opening weekend, finishing seventh at the box office.
-The film dropped 41% to $530,000 in its second weekend.
+Here Today grossed $2.8 million domestically (United States and Canada) and $0.1 million in other territories, for a worldwide total of $2.9 million.
+It opened at No. 7 at the domestic box office, and spent two non-consecutive weeks in the Top 10.

 Critical response

-On review aggregator Rotten Tomatoes, 47% of 98 critics have given the film a positive review, with an average rating of 5.4/10.
-The website's critics consensus reads: "Here Todays well-matched stars share an infectious chemistry that's almost enough to overcome a frequently mushy mix of comedy and drama."
-According to Metacritic, which assigned a weighted average score of 40 out of 100 based on 23 critics, the film received "mixed or average reviews".
-According to PostTrak, 65% of audience members gave the film a positive score, with 46% saying they would definitely recommend it.

-Writing for Variety, Owen Gleiberman called the film "both winning and mushy" and said: "What's good about the movie is that Crystal, who co-wrote and directed it, has an inside knowledge of the showbiz comedy world (as he demonstrated in 1992 when he directed and starred in the acerbically accomplished Mr. Saturday Night), and the prickly vivacity with which he portrays it roots the movie in something real."
+Writing for Variety, Owen Gleiberman called the film "both winning and mushy" and said: "What's good about the movie is that Crystal, who co-wrote and directed it, has an inside knowledge of the showbiz comedy world… the prickly vivacity with which he portrays it roots the movie in something real."